William Proxmire: Issues and legislation

 In October 1961, Proxmire issued a statement opposing a planned $22 million renovation of the U.S. Capitol by arguing that a "large part of the space created by the extension" would be used "to house private hideaway offices" for 23 senators.
 Proxmire continued to oppose the renovation, and the debate continued until the project was completed in the early 1970s.

 In March 1964, Proxmire charged that political concerns, not national defense needs, were keeping too many naval shipyards open, which resulted in a waste of federal funds: "On the basis of every statistical study, both by the Navy and independent groups, private shipyards can build, repair or modernize five ships for the same number of dollars needed to turn out four ships in navy shipyards."
 Proxmire unsuccessfully favored proposals that awarded contracts to the lowest bidder to save money and close unneeded facilities, and he pointed out that "the advantages of this free enterprise approach" had been recognized by Robert McNamara, the Secretary of Defense and a former corporate chief executive officer.

 From 1967 to 1986, Proxmire gave daily speeches noting the necessity of ratifying the Convention on the Prevention and Punishment of the Crime of Genocide.
 He gave that speech every day that the Senate was in session for 20 years, for a total of 3,211 times.
-On February 11, 1986 the U.S. Senate ratified the convention.
+On February 11, 1986, the U.S. Senate ratified the convention.

 In March 1969, Proxmire introduced legislation that would have regulated the credit life and disability insurance industries.
 He declared that Americans were being overcharged $220 million a year.

-Proxmire was an early and outspoken critic of the Vietnam War and frequently criticized Presidents Lyndon Johnson and Richard Nixon.
+Proxmire was an early and outspoken critic of the Vietnam War and frequently criticized Presidents Lyndon B. Johnson and Richard Nixon.
 On the Senate Armed Services Committee, he exposed wasteful military spending and was instrumental in blocking military pork barrel projects.
 Despite his support of budgetary restraint, he regularly sided with dairy interests and supported dairy price supports.